Chapala – Lake Chapala, Jalisco, Mexico

 The municipal park situated on the east shore of the lake in the Chapala area called Parque de la Cristiania is walking distance from the malecon.
 It has a couple of swimming pools and water slides for those hot summer days.
 An amphitheatre in the middle of the park houses musical and theatrical plays presented by local schools.
 For the more active type it also has tennis courts and volley ball courts.
 Lots of picnic areas, green sunny and shaded spaces, are filled with people enjoying a nice day with family and friends.

 Back in the 1920s, the introduction of the railroad offered better alternatives for the economic growth of the region, besides providing a nicer ride, as the railroad was more comfortable than the stage coaches which took up to 12 hours to make the trip, or the buses with big solid rubber tires, which also took a minimum of 5 hours to cover the same distance that the railroad did in 3 hours from Guadalajara to Chapala.
-After a flood, the railroad operation ceased in 1926 and was abandoned and later bought by a wealthy family but was taken over by squatters.
-In 1991, the family donated the building and was remodeled and turned into a museum.
-Today, the museum also houses an art school offering music, theatre and visual art classes.

 The new and the old are harmoniously integrated in Chapala, and it is not unusual to find a modern facility nestled in between two stately residences whose histories go back several hundred years.
 The past is well preserved, and hints of village history can be found around nearly every corner.